Ceasar/Encyclopedia/src/Cognitive_psychology.rst

 Cognitive psychology
 ================================================================================

-Cognitive psychology a branch of psychology_ that studies mental (or cognitive) processes.
+Cognitive psychology is a branch of psychology_ that studies cognitive processes, such as attention_, memory_, perception_, language_, and metacognition.

-Mental processes include attention_, memory_, perception_, language_, and
+Branches:

-metacognition.
+- Linguistics_